 The internal pressure on Gliebe and his leadership team only grew after that.
 Finally, on April 25, 2005, Walker abruptly announced that Gliebe had stepped down and that Walker was replacing him as CEO of the Alliance.
 Gliebe would stay on, but only as the head of Resistance Records, the group's hate rock music company.

 The National Alliance limped on, but its ranks were rapidly dwindling from a high of about 1,400.
 Nevertheless, Walker managed to keep the Alliance in the mainstream media via interviews with major newspapers and cable news networks, and to continue to espouse the group's agenda via the Internet and its "American Dissident Voices" radio broadcasts.
 Regardless, by 2006 the group had no more than a few hundred members.

 In June of 2006, however, Walker's past caught up with him.
-He was arrested on federal civil rights charges for allegedly leading a series of organized attacks on Mexicans and Native Americans in Salt Lake City bars in 2000.
+He was arrested on federal civil rights charges for allegedly leading a series of organized attacks on Mexicans and Native Americans in Salt Lake City bars in 2002 and 2003.
 The conditions of his pre-trial release prohibited Walker from having any contact with past or present members of the National Alliance, forcing him to resign as chairman and hand the reins back to Gliebe.
 Walker and two co-defendants, Travis Massey, the former Utah spokesman for the Alliance, and Eric Egbert, were convicted in April 2007 of conspiracy to interfere with the civil rights of individuals based on their race.
 On Aug.
 13, 2007, Walker was sentenced to 87 months in federal prison.
 He later won a sentence reduction and was released on Nov.
 27, 2009.